Walking is one of the healthiest exercises.

 The way you think and the way you feel and your self-image have a big influence on how you walk and carry yourself.

-So the quality of thinking and we bring to the activity of walking is fundamental – this awareness then enables you to distinguish and identify habits, so you can choose them instead of them choosing you.
+The quality of thinking and we bring to the activity of walking is fundamental if we want to move with more grace, poise ,ease and flow – this awareness then enables you to distinguish and identify habits, so you can choose them instead of them choosing you.
 Remember most of your habits are blind spots.
 Walking is one of the best ways to practice and implement principles of the Alexander Technique.

 This first thing is to become very curious about walking, begin to notice your rhythm and pattern of walking, what are you thinking or feeling when walking?